zendesk/maxwell/docs/docs/compat.md

 Currently Maxwell is not very smart about master recovery or detecting a promoted slave; if it determines that the server_id has changed between runs, Maxwell will simply delete its old schema cache and binlog position and start again.
-We plan on improving this situation in 0.12.
+We plan on improving master recovery in future releases.

+If you know the starting position of your new master, you can start the new Maxwell process with the `--init_position` flag, which will ensure that no gap appears in a master failover.